BharatSeva/BharatSeva-Plus-Express-Server/README.md

 ---
 ## API Endpoints
 Please find ```Bharat Seva.postman_collection.json``` for request endpoints.
-Import it directly in your postman as collection
+Import it directly in your postman as collection to explore it more.

 ## License
 licensed under the MIT License.